 What are the ER diagram notations?

 ER- Diagram is the representation of data that describes how data is related to each other and defines the relationship between them.
+The ER diagram notations is a part of Entity Relationship Model in DBMS.

 This symbol is used to represent the entity.